RoyCCWang/FractionalDelayFilters/README.md

 1-D fractional shift filters.
 Filters implemented: all-pass anti-causal Thirian from [1].

-To install, start Julia REPL, press `]`, and run the command `https://github.com/RoyCCWang/FractionalDelayFilters`
+To install, start Julia REPL, press `]`, and run the command `add https://github.com/RoyCCWang/FractionalDelayFilters`

 Example folder:
 `shift_Thirian.jl` illustrates how to use this package to shift a sequence that starts at time `a` and ends at time `b` by `Δp` amount.
 Positive `Δp` is a delay (right shift), vice versa for negative `Δp`.